What Is Credit Card Delinquency?

-National credit card delinquency rates can indicate how households are handling their debt.
-Rising delinquency rates could mean that people don’t have enough money to pay their debts and could signal larger economic problems.
-In the first quarter of 2018, credit card delinquency rates at commercial banks other than the top 100 increased to 5.9 percent, reports Business Insider.
-The delinquency rate hasn’t been that high since before the Financial Crisis.
+National credit card delinquency rates indicate how households are handling their debt.
+Rising delinquency rates generally mean that people don’t have sufficient money to pay their debts, and this could signal larger economic problems.

-Can a Credit Card Delinquency Be Removed From Your Credit Report?
+Can It Be Removed From Your Credit Report?

-Once negative information has been added to your credit report, it's generally only removed if it is inaccurate, incomplete, cannot be verified, or past the credit reporting time limit.
-If your credit report includes an erroneously reported credit card delinquency, you can send a credit report dispute to have it investigated and removed.
-Send a copy of any evidence you have that can support your dispute.
+Negative information is generally only removed from your credit report if it's inaccurate, incomplete, can't be verified, or if it's beyond the credit reporting time limit.
+You can send a credit report dispute to have it investigated and removed if your credit report includes an erroneously reported credit card delinquency.
+Send copies of any evidence you have that can support your claim.

-Even if you can’t remove a credit card delinquency, catching up on your payments is important to prevent your account from being charged-off and your credit from being damaged even more.
-The sooner you get caught up again, the sooner you can begin rebuilding your credit score with timely payments.
-Once you catch up, your account status will show that your payments are currently on time.
-After seven years, the negative details for the account will fall off your credit report.
+Catching up on your payments is important to prevent your account from being charged off and your credit from being damaged even more, even if you can't remove the delinquency.
+Your account status will show that your payments are currently on time when you catch up, and the negative details for the account will fall off your credit report after seven years.